dutchconnectomelab/Simple-Brain-Plot/README.md

 ```

 ## Examples
+### Preparation
 First create the colormap you would like to use (one can also use the standard MATLAB colormap).
-Here we show an example based on the [cbrewer YlGnBu-colormap](https://mathworks.com/matlabcentral/fileexchange/34087)
+Here we show an example based on the [cbrewer YlGnBu-colormap](https://mathworks.com/matlabcentral/fileexchange/34087).
 ```
 cm = [0.8431    0.1882    0.1529; ...
     0.9569    0.4275    0.2627; ...